-In Northern Ireland, the percentage testing positive increased for those of secondary school age, young adults and older adults, but the trend was uncertain for those of primary school age.
+In Northern Ireland, the percentage testing positive increased for young adults and the older ages, whilst the trend was uncertain for those of school age.

-It should be noted that there is very high uncertainty around these trends due to the relatively smaller number of people included in this analysis, so caution should be taken in interpreting the results.
+It should be noted that there is high uncertainty around these trends due to the relatively smaller number of people included in this analysis, so caution should be taken in interpreting the results.
 In addition, caution should be taken in over-interpreting any small movements in the latest trend.